Program overview

 • Political Aide: Assist elected officials in their duties, including research, communication, and constituent services.

-• Communications Officer: Manage communication strategies for political parties, organizations, or government agencies.
+• Communications Officer: Manage communication strategies for organizations, ensuring effective messaging and public relations.

 • Researcher: Conduct research on political trends, public opinion, and policy impacts to inform decision-making.